sinaRh99/sina-rahimi-digify/README.md

 ---

-## Project Structure
+## Project Organization

-The project is organized using **Feature Sliced Design (FSD)** ([documentation](https://feature-sliced.design/docs/get-started/overview)).
+This project follows the principles of **Feature-Sliced Design (FSD)** ([documentation](https://feature-sliced.design/docs/get-started/overview)).

-I personally like the philosophy of this architecture: splitting the application into entities, features, and smaller widgets makes coding more enjoyable.
+I like this architectural approach because it encourages splitting the application into meaningful layers such as entities, features, and widgets.
+This separation not only keeps the codebase maintainable but also makes coding more enjoyable.

-I also tried to write components and UI blocks that might be **reusable** in the future whenever possible.
+Throughout this project, I tried to demonstrate how I think ahead when structuring components:

+- **Pagination**: Although currently only used on the home page, I placed it inside a shared `ui` block named `Pagination`.
+This way, the component stays independent of where it’s used and how its state changes are handled, making it reusable in the future.
+- **Fetcher helper**: I built a small utility function that abstracts API requests and consistently returns `data`, an `errorMessage`, and an error state.
+This helps reduce repetition and keeps components focused on rendering logic instead of handling fetch details.

 ---

-## Project Functionality

 ### Initial Load